From Darkness to Dahlias - How One Nerja Resident Cultivated a New Life

 A Gift with Roots

-Grow Your Own Food, Lady Muck Style is more than a gift for the gardeners in your life—it’s a story of hope with a how-to twist.
-Catherine’s website offers even more musings, planting guides, and updates on her writing life here in Axarquía.
+Grow Your Own Food, Lady Muck Style is more than a gift for the gardeners in your life - it’s a story of hope with a how-to twist.
+Catherine’s website offers even more musings, planting guides, and updates on her writing life here in Axarquía, and now wellness too!

 Catherine’s story is one of resilience and quiet reinvention.
 From blackout curtains in the UK to bright blooms in Spain, she has cultivated a life rich with colour, laughter, and meaning.
 And in sharing that journey, she reminds us all that sometimes, the smallest seed can change everything.